HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 glass into the cool sustenance of the outside,

+bloody but alive.
 Todd King of Framingham says that stretch of windows were mostly

 blocked by pool tables, vending machine,